SpencerWBarnes/PiMon/CodeExplained.md

 # PiMon's code explained

+This document is to give some explanation of how the code was designed, what is necessary, what the different parts do, and answer some questions of why choices were made.

+It may be incomplete and you may find places you could improve, to which you are encouraged to reach out to ask questions to add to this document.

+If you want a user's guide rather than development guide, go to the [ReadMe](/README.md).

 ## Inital Setup

 #### Hardware

 <details> <summary> Expand </summary>

-* Arduino
-  * A low level microcontroller that works closely with hardware (Uno, Mega, Due).
+* **Arduino** - a low level microcontroller that works closely with hardware (Uno, Mega, Due).
 These devices are highly limited memory, single thread, and slow.
 Written in Arduino C.
-* Raspberry Pi
-  * A high level microcomputer.
+* **Raspberry Pi** - a high level microcomputer.
 Has moderate memory, multiple threads, and fast.
 Written in Python.
-* A client
-  * This is any device connected to the website (phone, laptop, Pi).
+* **A client** - this is any device connected to the website (phone, laptop, Pi).
 Uses a browser to access, view, and run the website.
 Written in JavaScript, CSS, HTML.

 </details><br>